maciejpirog/exotic-list-monads/README.md

-Most of the monads implemented in this library were introduced in the paper [Degrading lists](degrading-lists.pdf) by Dylan McDermott, MAciej Piróg, and Tarmo Uustalu (PPDP 2020).
+Most of the monads implemented in this library were introduced in the paper [Degrading lists](degrading-lists.pdf) by Dylan McDermott, Maciej Piróg, and Tarmo Uustalu (PPDP 2020).